fybrik/fybrik/docs/StorageManagement.md

 ## To consider in the future:

-- Changes to FybrikApplication (add requirements to the dataset entry)
+- Changes to FybrikApplication (add user requirements for storage type, connection details such as bucket name, etc. to the dataset entry)

 - Use information about the amount of storage available and amount of data to be written/copied to influence storage selection.